-She has exhibited throughout New Zealand and her works are held in private collections nationally and internationally in the United States, Singapore, England and Australia.
+The artist has exhibited throughout New Zealand and her works are held in private collections in New Zealand and the United States, Singapore, England and Australia.

 Finalist - Fieldays No. 8 Wire National Art Award, ArtsPost/Waikato Museum, 2016